Property Manager

 High school (GED), plus work experience

-Although many employers prefer to hire college graduates, a high school diploma combined with several years of related work experience is typically required for entry-level positions.
-Some managers also must have a real estate license.
+Property, real estate, and community association managers typically need a high school diploma combined with several years of related work experience for entry-level positions.
+Some managers also must have a state-issued license.
+Employers may prefer to hire college graduates for positions in commercial management positions related to overseeing a property’s finances or contracts.

 Insider Info